mukesh-kk/website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Workspace Starting

-When you open a workspace, it will be in the "initializing" state.
+When you open a workspace, it will be in the "starting" state.
 This means that the workspace is being created and the initialization process is running.

 - Where a workspace is provisioned and initialized.
-- Source control is downloaded into the workspace.
+- If configured and available, a prebuild snapshot is used.
-- If configured, a prebuild image is used.
+- Otherwise, source control is downloaded into the workspace.

 ### Workspace Running